TRUST-FS: Tensorized Reliable Unsupervised Multi-View Feature Selection for Incomplete Data: Introduction

 \section{Introduction}

-The rapid development of information technology has led to the widespread presence of multi-view data, in which heterogeneous features from multiple perspectives are used to describe the same sample~\cite{multi-view-survey-2,multi-view-learning}.
-Multi-view data are often high-dimensional and unlabeled, as their features come from multiple sources and annotation requires significant manual effort~\cite{MFS-review, unlabeled}.
-Multi-view unsupervised feature selection (MUFS), which identifies a subset of the most informative features, has emerged as an effective approach for dimensionality reduction in unlabeled multi-view data~\cite{TLR,zhang2024efficient}.
+\IEEEPARstart{T}{he} rapid development of information technology has led to the widespread presence of multi-view data, in which heterogeneous features from multiple perspectives are used to describe the same sample~\cite{multi-view-survey-2,multi-view-learning}.
+Multi-view data are often high-dimensional and unlabeled, as their features come from multiple sources and annotation requires significant manual effort~\cite{FS-review, unlabeled}.
+Multi-view unsupervised feature selection (MUFS), which identifies a subset of the most informative features, has emerged as an effective approach for dimensionality reduction in unlabeled multi-view data~\cite{MFS-review,SCMvFS,zhang2024efficient}.

 Existing MUFS methods can generally be divided into two categories.
 The first category concatenates features from all views into a single set and then applies conventional single-view feature selection methods, such as LS~\cite{LS} and GAWFS~\cite{GAWFS}.
-In contrast to the first category, which uses feature concatenation, the second category of methods directly selects features from multi-view data by considering the correlations among different views~\cite{TLR,CE-UMFS,JMVFG,WLTL,UKMFS}.
-Typically, JMVFG~\cite{JMVFG} exploits cross-view local structure consistency and shared clustering structure to identify discriminative features.
+In contrast to the first category, which uses feature concatenation, the second category of methods directly selects features from multi-view data by considering the correlations among different views~\cite{CFSMO,WLTL,UKMFS}.
+Typically, CFSMO \cite{CFSMO} leverages high-order neighbor information to construct similarity graphs and learns a unified latent representation to facilitate feature selection.
 WLTL~\cite{WLTL} employs a weighted tensor nuclear norm to capture high-order dependencies among views for feature selection.